Responsibilities of Supervisors/Managers, Senior Executives & the BC Public Service Agency for Diversity & Inclusion

 Key Responsibilities of Main Participants in Diversity and Inclusion

-Deputy Minister of the BCPSA (also known as Agency Head)
+Deputy minister of the BC Public Service Agency (also known as Agency Head)

 - Establish corporate vision, direction and the policy framework to achieve the purposes of the Public Service Act including to recruit and develop a well-qualified and efficient public service that is representative of the diversity of the people of British Columbia;